International Journal of Yogic, Human Movement and Sports Sciences

 How to cite this article:

-Dr. AS Borman, Dr. Deba Prasad Sahu and Dr. Binod Choudary.
+Dr. AS Borman, Dr. Deba Prasad Sahu, Dr. Binod Choudary.
 Effect of yogic asana on hand grip strength in school boys.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2016; 1(1): 05-08.
+Int J Yogic Hum Mov Sports Sciences 2016;1(1):05-08.